Arkansas Nursing Programs and Degrees Guide

 - 5 colleges and universities offer a master’s or advanced degree in nursing.

-- Highest transfer-out rate: The University of Central Arkansas 33%.1
+- Highest transfer-out rate: Southern Arkansas University Tech 40%.1

 - Highest net price: Harding University $15,508.1

-Below you will find the profiles of several undergraduate and graduate nursing programs in Arkansas’s leading colleges and universities.
+Below you will find more information about undergraduate and graduate nursing programs in Arkansas’s leading colleges and universities.